 Weapon and Shield

-The warrior class stats advantages are 550 health points (high among all 3 classes.)
-100 stamina points, same the rouge class and 40% critical damage bonus.
+The warrior class stats advantages are 550 health points (high among all 3 classes.), 100 stamina points, the same as the rouge class, and a 40% critical damage bonus.
 These stats are not impressive, and you can see why players choose the rouge class more often.

-If you looking to choose a warrior then you need armor.
-We got you cover.
-Checkout our list of the best amor in Dragon Age Inquistion.
+If you are looking to choose a warrior, then you need armor.
+We’ve got you covered.
+Check out our list of the Best Armor in Dragon Age Inquisition.

-After reading and considering all the information provided, depending on your play style and what you hope to gain from Dragon Age: Inquisition will vary.
-However, if this is your first play through, most will recommend trying out the Rogue class.
+After reading and considering all the information provided, it will vary depending on your play style and what you hope to gain from Dragon Age: Inquisition.
+However, if this is your first play-through, most will recommend trying out the Rogue class.

-Although this could vary from person to person, the most recommended class to choose as your Dragon Age Inquisition best class will often be Rogue.
+Although this could vary from person to person, the most recommended class to choose as your Dragon Age Inquisition’s best class will often be Rogue.